awazevr/minio-pull-action/README.md

-# zap-scan-api-action
+# minio-pull-action
 This is a GitHub Action meant to be used as a [composite action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) within an existing workflow.
-This action encapsulates setting up a checkout and zap scan in one step.
+This action encapsulates the action of pulling a data file from a min.io s3 like resources"

 The action encapsulates the following other actions: